njisaf/AvantVTT/RULES.md

 ## 📚 Example: Ability Check Flow

-1. User clicks the `+2` next to "Might" in the sidebar.
+1. User clicks the "Roll" button next to "Might" in the sidebar.
-2. System calculates: `2d10 + Level + Might Modifier`.
+2. System calculates: `2d10 + Level + Might Modifier` (where Might Modifier is the direct value entered).
 3. Result is posted to chat as "Might Check".

-## 📚 Example: Ability Score Generation Flow

-1. User shift+clicks the `+2` next to "Grace" in the sidebar.
-2. System rolls `4d6kh3` and updates the Grace score.
-3. Modifier recalculates and UI updates.
-4. Result is posted to chat as "Grace Score Generation".

 ## 📚 Example: Fortune Point Reroll Flow